Call for Applications

 - Have a completed undergraduate degree.
 Priority will be given to candidates with a completed graduate degree.

-- Based at an institution (NGO, private or academic) with a focus on planning, science, conservation, development, architecture or engineering.
+- Based at an institution (NGO, public, private or academic) with a focus on planning, science, conservation, development, architecture or engineering.

 - Open for graduate students, post-doctoral researchers, and early-career faculty based at universities and research institutions as well.

 - Target disciplines are: biology, ecology, natural resource management, environmental sciences, environmental engineering, civil engineering, architecture and landscape architecture.